San Diego Parental Alienation Attorneys

-If your child has been affected by this type of behavior or you are accused of alienating your child, contact San Diego child custody lawyers at Huguenor Mattis, A.P.C. today at (858) 458-9500.
+If your child has been affected by this type of behavior or you are accused of alienating your child, contact the San Diego child custody lawyers at Huguenor Mattis, A.P.C. today at (858) 458-9500.
 Parental alienation can cause devastating psychological harm for parents and children, and it may forever affect your relationship with your child.
 Remember, it is sometimes possible to change a custody agreement because of the improper treatment you have received.
 In a severe case, parental alienation can be a form of child abuse.

 Here are answers to some of the questions we get frequently asked by clients.
 We hope they help you understand parental alienation and what you can do about it.